 - Lightly butter all the slices of bread

-- Make the fruit compote by placing the berries, lemon zest and 2 tbsp of maple syrup in a small saucepan.
+- Make the fruit compote by placing the berries, lemon zest and 2 tablespoon of maple syrup in a small saucepan.
 Bring to a boil and continue to cook over medium-low heat until the compote has thickened to a spreadable consistency and doesn't look watery.
 Set aside.

 - Make the custard by placing the nondairy milk in a saucepan with the vanilla and the cornstarch.
 Whisk them together really well so there are no lumps, then turn on the heat to medium-low.
 Stir frequently with a whisk and turn off as soon as the mixture starts to boil and thickens.
+Stir in the remaining 2 tablespoon maple syrup.

 - I used a baking pan that measured 8 X 6 inches and was about 4 inches deep to make this pudding.
 If your baking dish is a slightly different size, cut your bread to make it fit.